seloDake/sDake-Mimi/README.md

 ## figs
 Contains important figures for the research.
 Main reason being that one can find them without needing to run their respective notebooks or use them to crosscheck their results.

+## data analysis
+This contains my notebooks for analyzing, selecting, and manipulating data for future ciam runs using raw data that has not being normalized.